nexient-llc/tf-module-skeleton/README.md

 ### Prerequisites

 - [asdf](https://github.com/asdf-vm/asdf) used for tool version management
-- [repo](https://android.googlesource.com/tools/repo) used to pull in all compenents to create the full repo template
+- [repo](https://android.googlesource.com/tools/repo) used to pull in all components to create the full repo template

 ### Repo Init